How to deal with ASB

 As advised above, drug-use is a criminal matter and should be reported to the police.

-However it is also important for us to know about these issues to help inform how we invest in our estates and work in partnership with other organisations to try to tackle the problems.
+However it is also important for us to know about these issues to help inform how we invest in our estates, support residents and work in partnership with other organisations to try to tackle the problems.

 So if you are experiencing the impact of drug-use or drug-dealing and associated antisocial behaviour – caused by non-residents – in the internal or external communal areas of your building then please email details to email@example.com

-If the problem is related to a known person or known property then please report this as Nuisance Behaviour using the link below.
+If the problem is related to a known person or known property then please report this as Nuisance Behaviour.